Lenalee Lee: Popularity

 Lenalee's character has been popular with fans.
 In an Anime!
 Anime! poll, Lenalee was voted the third female anime character fans wanted to see in yukata.
 In the 30th Annual Anime Grand Prix in 2007, she was voted the ninth best female character in anime.
 Newtype magazine ranked her the tenth best female character in anime for her role in D.Gray-man Hallow.
 In Newtype's 2015–2016 best-of-anime awards, Lenalee was seventh in the same category.
 In four D.Gray-man character popularity polls, she has consistently taken the fourth spot surpassed in each poll by Allen Walker, Yu Kanda and Lavi.
 She took the 20th place in the 2009 Anime Saimoe Tournament, an online popularity contest for the Most Moet Anime Character of the Year.
 Itō's performance was also the subject of praise by Eastern reviewers.
+In 2016, Lenalee was voted ninth cutest Chinese girl in anime and video games (out of twenty) with twenty-four votes by Japanese fans in a survey conducted by Goo Ranking, a fan poll site.

 She has also been popular with cosplayers, earning a cult following in Japan.
 Many varieties of merchandise based on the character have been released such as outfits, key chains and action figures.
 For Halloween 2016 new merchandise was developed for a Tokyo cafe, and a vienna coffee drink was developed and named for Lenalee.

 Critical reception

 Manga and anime publications praised Lenalee's character and her role in the series.
 While noting how the initial story arcs followed Allen's mission with other characters including Lenalee, Joy Kim of Manga Life found the introduction of her character appealing as it provided comedic moments to balance the bittersweet ending of the series' previous story arc.
 Nevertheless, Kim complained about Viz Media's multiple misspellings of Lenalee's name in the manga's third volume.
 Kevin Leathers of the UK Anime Network referred to her as "the typical female influence" because of the contrast she provides with other characters from D.Gray-man like Yu Kanda.
 The Fandom Post's John Rose found her more sympathetic than Allen's previous ally, Kanda, which helped him enjoy the story more.
 He credited her character's introduction with helping the manga to develop.
-Manga News agreed, finding Lenalee one of the more enjoyable characters introduced in the series.
 Leah Sacks of Comic Bulletin enjoyed Lenalee and Allen's relationship because of their similarities and because they do not argue unlike Allen's relationship with Kanda.
 Capsule Monsters' Michael Marr enjoyed Lenalee and the series' other supporting characters' roles because of their impact on Allen.